Skip to main content

 Deborah Carnwath

 Deborah keeps the music playing at Kettle’s Yard, working with music programmers Justin Lee (Chamber Music) and Tom McKinney (New Music) to provide our renowned and varied concert series.
-Not to forget our Student Music concert which adds another dimension to the mix.
+Not to forget our Student Music concerts which add another dimension to the mix.
 Deborah worked in art journalism and has interesting degrees from both Oxford and Cambridge (but not in art, music or journalism).

 Deborah’s favourite thing about Kettle’s Yard: